-More information on the official website.
+Find more information on the official website.

 The World Conference on Marine Biodiversity (WCMB) has become the major focal assembly to share research outcomes, management and policy issues, and discussions on the role of biodiversity in sustaining ocean ecosystems.
 Arranged on a 3 - 4 year cycle, prior WCMB meetings (Valencia, Spain; Aberdeen, Scotland; Qingdao, China) have each attracted leading specialists from around the world, and catalyzed numerous sidebar sessions on marine biodiversity issues.

 The 4th World Conference on Marine Biodiversity will be held at the Palais des congrès de Montréal, Québec, Canada, from May 13-16, 2018.
 This meeting will bring together scientists, practitioners, and policy makers to discuss and advance our understanding of the importance and current state of biodiversity in the marine environment.
 Through a mix of keynote sessions, contributed talks and posters, and bookable venues for focused meetings, the conference program will address marine biodiversity across a deliberately wide range of relevant sectors.
-Participation will be encouraged from the broadest possible range of stakeholder groups from academics to industry."
+Participation will be encouraged from the broadest possible range of stakeholder groups from academics to industry.

-For more Information, visit the WCMB Website.
+For more information, visit the WCMB website.

 Mark your calendars for the 5th International Marine Conservation Congress (IMCC5) which will be held in the beautiful city of Kuching in Sarawak!
 This conference will bring together marine conserpeople from many walks of life including but not limited to marine conservation scientists, practitioners, teachers, policy makers, and journalists.
 Join us all in the middle of the Indo-Pacific as we come together to help "Make Marine Science Matter!"

-For more Information, visit the IMCC5 website
+For more information, visit the IMCC5 website.